 It’s impossible to determine what needs to be repaired to make the P0299 code disappear unless you complete a full diagnostic walkthrough.
-While we can give you some ideas about the possible repairs, our list is not a replacement for proper examination.
+While I can give you some ideas about the possible repairs, this list is not a replacement for proper examination.

 Here are a few repairs that might be needed: